dreamind/ix/project/phase1/phase1.md

 **Due Data: Friday Week 4, 5pm**:<br />
 **Late penalty: 1 mark for each late day**:

 You need to submit a single Python file called `phase1.py`.
-You can safely assume that `input.csv` can be located in the same directory with your `.py` file.
+You can safely assume that `input.csv` and `summary.dtd` are available in the same directory with your `.py` file.
 Submit your work through the Submission section of the LMS.

 Fail to follow the submission instruction will incur you penalty.

 ### References

-1. Dodge, Y. (2008).
+1. Tukey, J. W. (1977).
 Exploratory Data Analysis.
+Addison-Wesley, Reading, MA.
+2. Dodge, Y. (2008).
+Exploratory Data Analysis.
 The Concise Encyclopedia of Statistics , pp 192-194 <a href="http://link.springer.com.ezp.lib.unimelb.edu.au/referenceworkentry/10.1007/978-0-387-32833-1_136/fulltext.html" file="link"></a>.
-2. Lichman, M. (2013).
+3. Lichman, M. (2013).
 UCI Machine Learning Repository.
 Irvine, CA: University of California, School of Information and Computer Science <a href="http://archive.ics.uci.edu/ml" file="link"></a>.
+4. Langford, E. (2006).
+Quartiles in Elementary Statistics.
+Journal of Statistics Education Volume 14, Number 3 <a href="www.amstat.org/publications/jse/v14n3/langford.html" file="link"></a>.

 ### Note on Datasets